DS-Meena/Learn-LLD-HLD/HLD/Design_Secured_System/README.md

 ```

 This process ensures the authenticity, integrity, and non-repudiation of the message, making digital signatures a crucial component of secure digital communications. 🔐🌐

+#### Hash Function in Digital Signatures:

+A cryptographic hash function is a crucial component of the digital signature process. 🧮 It's agreed upon and known to both the signer and verifier beforehand. 🤝

+Example -> Common hash functions include SHA-256, SHA-3, and BLAKE2. 🔢

+By using a standardized, secure hash function, both parties can independently compute the same hash for a given message, which is essential for the signature verification process. 🔍✅

 Digital signatures provide several benefits: